naboshi229/My_Basic_Programs/Hangman/README.md

 ## Flow Chart for this game
 ![Hangman Flow Chart](Hangman-Flow-Chart.png)
 ## How my hangman game works line by line
-- Firstly I imported module random, then logo and stage (from Hangman_Art.py file) and world_list from (Hangman_Words.py file).
+- Firstly I imported module random, then logo and stage (from Hangman_Art.py file) and world_list from (from Hangman_Words.py file).
-- chosen_word stores randomly chose by program variable from list word_list (Hangman_Words.py file).
+- chosen_word stores randomly chose by program variable from list word_list (from Hangman_Words.py file).
 - (display) is set to blank (no character) string, word_length is a length of the previosuly chosen word from list,end_of_game is set to False and lives are assigned to integer number 6.
 - Then program prints logo from the previosuly imported variable logo (from Hangman_Art.py file).
 - In for loop that is in range of the word_length variable, I've added "_" blank spots to the display list in order to show user the encrypted word to guess with proper length.